One-time provider training has lasting impacts on patient-centered LARC counseling

-Access to birth control depends on a provider’s ability and willingness to provide it, so solutions that lead to offering high-quality, comprehensive counseling are essential.
+Access to birth control depends in part on a provider’s ability and willingness to provide it, so solutions that help clinic staff offer accurate, unbiased, and comprehensive counseling are essential.

 New research from Beyond the Pill and Planned Parenthood offers an efficient solution for clinics that are strapped for resources to reach underserved populations with a full range of contraceptive options.